ITF junior circuit

-The ITF Junior Circuit is the premier level for worldwide competition among under-18 junior tennis players.
+The ITF junior circuit is the premier level for worldwide competition among under-18 junior tennis players, organized by the International Tennis Federation.
 Founded in 1977 with only nine tournaments, the 2011 ITF Junior Circuit offered over 350 tournaments in 118 countries.
-Mirroring the ATP and WTA circuits, the ITF Junior Circuit ranks players and crowns a year end world champion.
+Mirroring the ATP and WTA circuits, the ITF junior circuit ranks players and crowns a year-end world champion.

 History

-The ITF Junior Circuit is organized by the International Tennis Federation.
+The ITF junior circuit is organized by the International Tennis Federation.
 Since its creation it has been the beginning of many successful careers.
-Some Junior World Champions that have gone on to achieve great success on the pro tour include Ivan Lendl, Pat Cash, Gabriela Sabatini, Martina Hingis, Marcelo Ríos, Andy Roddick, Amélie Mauresmo, Roger Federer, and many more.
-From 1982 through 2003, the ITF Junior Circuit recognized Year End Champions in singles and doubles.
+Some junior world champions that have gone on to achieve great success on the pro tour include Ivan Lendl, Pat Cash, Gabriela Sabatini, Martina Hingis, Marcelo Ríos, Andy Roddick, Amélie Mauresmo, Roger Federer, and many more.
+From 1982 through 2003, the ITF junior circuit recognized year-end champions in singles and doubles.
 Beginning in 2004, the rankings were combined and a single champion in both boys' and girls' competition was recognized.